IVF due date calculator

 When looking for an IVF due date calculator, consider one that allows you to select either a three-day embryo transfer or a 5-day one.
 When using the embryo age and the transfer date, you are more likely to get the most accurate IVF due date.

-The best thing about calculating the IVF due date is that you get more accurate results than if you were to estimate the conception date.
-The accuracy of an IVF is thanks to the ability to figure out the exact embryo transfer date.
+The best thing about calculating the IVF due date is that you get more accurate results than estimating the conception date.
+So the accuracy of an IVF is thanks to figuring out the exact embryo transfer date.

-What’s more, it not only allows you to calculate your due date and if you are having twins or triplets, but also facilitates the calculation of the prenatal development of your baby.
+What’s more, it allows you to calculate your due date and have twins or triplets and facilitate the calculation of your baby’s prenatal development.
 So how do you calculate your due date?

 First day of last period